williamvds/uni/osc/lectures.md

 ### Timer interrupts
 1. Timer generates an interrupt
--  CPU finishes current instruction and tests for interrupts
+2. CPU finishes current instruction and tests for interrupts
--  Transfer to interrupt service routing:
+3. Transfer to interrupt service routine:
-  1. save current process state - status word, program counter
+    1. Save current process state - status word, program counter
-  -  set program counter to interrupt service routine
+    2. Set program counter to interrupt service routine
-  -  save registers and other state information
+    3. Save registers and other state information
--  Carry out interrupt service routine (aka the scheduler)
+4. Carry out interrupt service routine (aka the scheduler)
--  Restore next process to run
+5. Restore next process to run

 - Can be used to trigger context switches after a set time (known as the _time slice_)

 ## Computer architecture

 ### Multi-core and hyperthreaded processors
 - Modern CPUs contain multiple cores and are often hyper-threaded
 - Evolution in hardware affects operating system design
 - Need to provide process scheduling accounting for load balancing and CPU affinity
 - Cache coherency becomes important

 ### Memory